-In the study linked above, there is a wonderful example of how a teacher used one child’s summer experience in Mexico to teach the class about candy making.
+The study linked above gives a wonderful example of how a teacher used one child’s summer experience in Mexico to teach the class about candy making.
 It is clear, however, that these weren’t preschoolers they were teaching.
 For our purposes, I am going to simplify the concept for practical use in early childhood.
-In an early childhood education class this is how I would suggest implementing a Funds of Knowledge approach:
+In an early childhood education class, this is how I would suggest implementing a Funds of Knowledge approach:

 - Invite parents/ caregivers into your classroom to share their talents and expertise.
 This can be hard because parents often do not believe they have any.
 This is where knowing the parents helps.
-You know that one mom is a fire-fighter; ask her to come in an talk about fire safety, you know one dad makes the best cookies; ask him to make them with the children.
-Most parents will come in if you ask, the worst they can say is no.
+You know that one mom is a firefighter; ask her to come in and talk about fire safety.
+You know one dad makes the best cookies; ask him to make them with the children.
+Most parents will come in if you ask.
+The worst they can say is no.

 - Find ways for parents to share their Funds of Knowledge outside of classroom hours.
 Perhaps a family art project to make a quilt square that a student’s grandmother will sew together on her own time.
 The teacher can then incorporate that into a lesson and keep the connection alive.

 - Be open to students who want to share their Funds of Knowledge as well.
-Many in our age group (2-5) may not be interested but allowing children to share has great benefits like building confidence.
-Some children especially those in minority groups may not often feel seen.
+Many in our age group (2-5) may not be interested, but allowing children to share has great benefits like building confidence.
 It offers them a chance to shine and share something significant with their peers and teachers.
+Some children, especially those in underrepresented groups, may not often feel seen.

 - Use the knowledge you have gathered to create culturally relevant experiences for your students.
 You don’t have to rely on classroom visitors to do this.